-- Adobe and Reader are trademarks of Adobe Systems Incorporated. - Microsoft Edge is a trademark of Microsoft Corporation. - Apple, Safari, Mac, iPad, and iPhone are trademarks of Apple Inc. - Android and Google Chrome are trademarks of Google LLC. - The Bluetooth[®] word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Boston Scientific Corporation is under license.
+- Adobe and Reader are trademarks of Adobe Systems Incorporated. - Microsoft Edge is a trademark of Microsoft Corporation. - Apple, Safari, Mac, iPad, and iPhone are trademarks of Apple Inc. - Google Chrome is a trademark of Google LLC. - The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Boston Scientific Corporation is under license.
 Other trademarks and trade names are those of their respective owners.